 Click on the three dots above for the Google Slides menu.
 You can control playback speed and other aspects there.

-Click HERE for a PDF of our final Planning for Resilience - Barge to Rail Mode Shift at the Lower Snake River Action Steps document summarizing the actions documented in the slidedeck.
+Click HERE for a PDF of our Summer 2022 Planning for Resilience - Barge to Rail Mode Shift at the Lower Snake River Action Steps document summarizing the actions documented in the slidedeck (Washington and Idaho).

 Click HERE for an excerpt on Rail Capacity for Grain Movement by Tom White.
 His full report Grain by Rail in Eastern Washington from which we draw for aspects of the above slidedeck is HERE.
 Tom focuses on the WA rail service within 40 miles of the Lower Snake River.
 He details the rail service capacity along the river from Lewiston to Ayer and demonstrates its potential for fulfilling the increased transportation needs post-breaching.
 Tom's detailed energy analysis provides valuable insights into the traction vs braking energy ratio.
 We utilize this finding for the basis of our argument for electrification of shortline railroads servicing this area and the Camas Prairie.
 (Note about the Full Report: The energy unit (KWh) is a bug in the modeling program, but we believe that the ratios between traction and braking energy remain accurate.
 This should be further explored to confirm and/or refine the potential for electrification and re-capturing energy through regenerative braking.)